LcicC/inference-systems-agda/README.md

 An Agda library for inference systems

-Main ideas of the library are described in in a paper presented at [ITP 2021](http://easyconferences.eu/itp2021/), available [here](https://drops.dagstuhl.de/opus/volltexte/2021/13908/).
+Main ideas of the library are described in a paper presented at [ITP 2021](http://easyconferences.eu/itp2021/), available [here](https://drops.dagstuhl.de/opus/volltexte/2021/13908/).

 ### How to use the library